-MERCY STREET SOAP COMPANY:
+MERCY STREET SOAP AND MARKET:

 Artisan soap on a justice mission

-Mercy Street Soap Company allows for a diverse variety of opportunities from creation to completion.
+Mercy Street Soap and Market allows for a diverse variety of opportunities from creation to completion.
 From production and packaging to marketing, sales and management oversight, this business enables us to provide much needed support and opportunities for people coming out of incarceration.
 We will offer employment and career opportunities with the potential to expand and multiply over time.

 ADDITIONAL REVENUE STREAM TO SUPPORT OUR MINISTRIES: